Eadgyth/Programming-Editor/README.md

 <p>
 <h4>Features for editing text are ...</h4>
 <ul>
-<li>Find/replace in a dockable panel.</li>
+<li>Find/replace.</li>
 <li>Clearing end-of-line (trailing) white spaces.</li>
+<li>Choosing between spaces and tabs for indentation.</li>
+<li>Auto-indentation which distinguishes "curly-bracket-indentation".</li>
+<li>Block-wise increase or decrease of the indentation.</li>
-<li>A dockable "exchange editor" view next to the main editor for notes, viewing text
+<li>An "exchange editor" view next to the main editor for notes, viewing text
     and facilitated exchange of text.</li>
 <li>A basic syntax highlighting (for Java, Perl, Python, R, HTML, XML, CSS,
     Javascript, PHP).</li>
-<li>Choosing between spaces and tabs for indentation.</li>
-<li>Auto-indentation which distinguishes "curly-bracket-indentation".</li>
-<li>Block-wise increase or decrease of the indentation.</li>
 </ul>
 <p>
 <h4>Features for running source code are ...</h4>